hariprasath-v/AV-job-a-thon-november-2022/README.md

 ### Finally, for this problem, the boosting algorithm well performed on the train data and failed to generalize on the test data(Overfitting!).

-### I had tried the seasonal decomposing linear model and it performed better than the boosting model.
+### I tried the seasonal decomposing linear model and it performed better than the boosting model.

 ### Final Competition score is 583.858113004428